qBraid/qbraid-algorithms/README.md

 ### Loading Algorithms as PyQASM Modules

-To load an algorithm as a PyQASM module, use the `load_algorithm` function from the `qbraid_algorithms` package, passing algorithm-specific parameters.
+To load an algorithm as a PyQASM module, use the `load_program` function from the `qbraid_algorithms` package, passing algorithm-specific parameters.
 For example, to load the Quantum Fourier Transform (QFT) algorithm:

 ```python
 from qbraid_algorithms import qft